freakontrol/Order-Chaos-sdm-project/README.md

 # Order and Chaos
-[Order and Chaos](https://en.wikipedia.org/wiki/Order_and_Chaos) is a strategic board game for two players: Order and Chaos.
-It's played on a 6x6 square board, where players take turns placing pieces to try and outmaneuver each other.
+[Order and Chaos](https://en.wikipedia.org/wiki/Order_and_Chaos) is a strategic game for two players, set on a 6x6 board.
+One player takes the role of Order, aiming to create a straight line of five matching symbols (X or O).
+The other plays as Chaos, working to prevent that outcome by filling the board without letting it happen.

+## Game Rules
+To understand the game's rules, please refer to the official Order and Chaos game documentation: https://en.wikipedia.org/wiki/Order_

 ## Features of the game
-- 1 vs 1 on local PC (CLI version only)
+- 1 vs 1 on local PC (CLI and GUI version)
 - Fixed 6x6 board size

 ## How to play